 The easiest way to access your site using FTP is to use the deployment credentials.
 Your deployment credentials can be used to log into any site under your subscription, but before you can use them, you must set up a username and password.
 Here’s how you do that.

-Note: It’s important to realize that the deployment credentials are tied to your subscription and not a particular site, so when you reset them, it resets them for all sites under your subscription, not just the site that you have displayed in the portal.
+Note: It’s important to realize that the deployment credentials are tied to your Microsoft ID and not a particular site, so when you reset them, it resets them for all sites under your Microsoft ID, not just the site that you have displayed in the portal.

 Once you’ve set your deployment credentials, you’re ready to log into your site.
 You’ll need three pieces of information to log into your site.